chollurichandu/ExpandingView/README.md

 # ExpandingView
-A simple animated view which expands to full screen mode when tapped.
+A simple animated UIView written in **Swift** which expands into fullscreen when tapped.

+*Usage in Storyboards is supported!*

+## Super class

+Want to use this on a `UIImageView`?
+You change the super class to anything else which inherits form `UIView`, such as `UIImageView`.